BRANCH: Britain, Representation, and Nineteenth-Century History

 A Klee painting named ‘Angelus Novus’ shows an angel looking as though he is about to move away from something he is fixedly contemplating.
 His eyes are staring, his mouth is open, his wings are spread.
 This is how one pictures the angel of history.
 His face is turned toward the past.
 Where we perceive a chain of events, he sees one single catastrophe which keeps piling wreckage and hurls it in front of his feet.
 The angel would like to stay, awaken the dead, and make whole what has been smashed.
 But a storm is blowing in from Paradise; it has got caught in his wings with such a violence that the angel can no longer close them.
 The storm irresistibly propels him into the future to which his back is turned, while the pile of debris before him grows skyward.
 This storm is what we call progress.

 Chronologies normally give a sense that there was only one way for events to play out.
 By going into more interpretative depth about events, by inviting multiple perspectives on the same events, and by opening our scope to all aspects of the nineteenth century, BRANCH’s scholars resemble Benjamin’s angels, propelled towards the future while in rapt contemplation of our collective past.

-If you are trying to find information on a specific topic, I suggest that you visit the Topic Clusters tab or use the Search box (top right).
+If you are trying to find information on a specific topic, I suggest that you visit the Topic Clusters tab or use the Search boxes (top right—the NINES search is much more precise and includes relevant text snippets).
 If you prefer to browse, click on the Timeline at the top of this browser window.
 The Carousel below highlights some new and noteworthy articles in BRANCH.
 For more information about how best to use BRANCH, click on the ‘How to Use’ folder above.
 For an article that discusses BRANCH, click on the About link above.